 To members of the various learned professions we especially commend this narrative.
 We believe the history of the case as herein told to be strictly true.
-The account is given in a modest unassuming way, with no attempt to exaggrate or enlarge; it could have been made far more thrilling and yet have remained within the bounds of truth.
-It will be observed there is no chance for the witnesses to have been honcesty mistaken and to have thought they heard and saw that which in fact they did not.
-Either the account is in exact accordance with the facts or the suthor and witnesses have willfully prevaricated.
-The evidence which we publish herewith as to the credibility of the Roff family, could not be stronger; and the reputation of E. W. Stevensis equally good; the publisher has known him for years and has implicit condence in his verseity.
+The acogunt is given in a modest, unassuming way, with no attempt to exaggerate or enlarge; it could have been made far more thrilling and yet have remained within the bounds of truth.
+It will be observed there is no chance for the witnesses as we that which in fact they did not.
+Either the account is in exact accordance with the facts or the author and witnesses have wilifully prevariented.
+The evidence which we publish herewith as to the credibility of the Roof family, could not be stronger; and the reputation of E. W. Stevens is equally good; the publisher has known him for years and has unplicit confidence in his veracity.

 The case of Lurancy Vennum is not by any means an isolated one, and there are others which in some respects are even more remarkable.
-Yet on account of its recent occurrence and the facilities for investigation, we believe this case deserves and demands the carefol, candid, unblased consideration, not only of professional men, but of all whose interested, either as advocates of a future existence or as disbelievers therein.
+Yet on account of its recent occurrence and the facilities for investigation, we believe this case deserves and demands the careful, candid, unbiased consideration, not only of professional men, but of all whoser interested, either in advocates of a future existence or as disbelievers therein.

-This narrative will prove a most excellent P. Kayner, M. D.; S B. Brittan, M. D., and Hudson Tuttle.
+This narrative will prove a most excellent P. Kayner, M. D.; S B. Brittan, M. D., and Hudson Tuttie.

 This narrative will prove a most excellent MISSIONARY MISSIVE.
-It will attract the attention of thousands who as yet have had no experimental knowledge of the truth of

-SPIRIT PHENOMENA. and from its well attested character will force conviction of its entire truthfulness, thereby bringing to many a despond-ing doubting soul.
+It will attract the attention of thousands who as yet have had no experimental knowledge of the trath of SPIRIT PHENOMENA, and from its well attested character will force conviction of its entire truthfulness, thereby bringing to many a despond-ing doubting soul, Joy Inexpressible.

-Joy Inexpressible.
-The pamphlet is in ectave form, printed on good book paper, and illustrated with a
+The pamphlet is in octavo form, printed su good book paper, and illustrated with a

-Portrait of Lurancy Vennum Price, 15 cts.
-Per Copy, 8 Copies for

-\$1.00.
-Postage Free. .
-For sale, wholesale and retail, by the Religio-Philosophical Publishing House, Chicago.
+Portrait of Lurancy Vennum Price, 15 ets.
+Per Copy, 8 Copies for For sale, wholesale and retail, by the Religio-Philosophical Publishing House, Chicago.

 ORGANIZE!
-ORGANIZE
+ORGANIZE!